 A mock service simulates a real backend service.
-It has a unique URL and contains one or more mock responses.
+It contains one or more reactions.

 Creating a New Mock Service

 To create a new empty mock service, click on

 Add Service on the Services page:

 You don't have to fill in the port numbers.
 MockMotor selects the next available pair on saving.

 MockMotor assigned a pair of ports to the new service and opened them.